shef-er/gitea-woodpecker/README.md

-# Gitea + Woodpecker CI with Traefik as Reverse Proxy
+# Gitea + Woodpecker CI with Traefik as reverse Proxy

 Run `make setup` and follow instructions